kartheekakkur/AnalyzeIMDB-Data/README.md

 # Analyze IMDB Movie Data using Keras
-Analyze IMDB Movie Data using Keras
+Analyze IMDB Movie Data using Keras and use it to predict the sentiment analysis of a review.

 # The Dataset